-Cookie Dough – Digital currency that Girl Scouts earn during the Girl Scout Cookie Program.
+Cookie Dough – Now referred to as Digital Dough.
+Digital currency that girls and volunteers earn during the Girl Scout Cookie Program.
 It can be redeemed at the Girl Scouts of Western Ohio shop, or be put toward membership or program / camp registration.

 Council – A corporation, chartered by Girl Scouts of the USA, organized for the purpose of developing, managing, and maintaining Girl Scouting within a defined geographic region.
 Our council is Girl Scouts of Western Ohio, which covers 32 counties throughout western Ohio and southeast Indiana.

 Counselor in Training (CIT) – A Girl Scout who is taking a course (called Counselor-in-Training) to learn camp counselor skills.

 CSA – Abbreviation of Cadette, Senior, and Ambassador.

 Daisy – A Girl Scout in grades K-1

 Day Camp – A camp program within a 12-hour period that lasts for a minimum of three days.

 Destinations – A trip or event beyond girls’ own troops and councils.
 Destinations fall into one of five different categories: international, outdoor, science, people, or getaways.
 All destinations events provide an opportunity for individual members to broaden their perspectives and give Girl Scouting enhanced visibility.

 Digital Cookie – The Digital Cookie platform allows girls to customize the way they learn and earn during the Girl Scout Cookie Program, using technology in new and engaging ways, all while earning cool cookie business badges along the way.